C2SM/pyvis/README.md

  * Part 0: very short introductions to Jupyter Notebooks, numpy, netCDF4, xarray, and pandas
  * Part 1: Introduction to matplotlib
- * Part 2: Some advanced feature of matplotlib and seaborn.
- * Part 3: Plotting georeferenced data with cartopy.
+ * Part 2: Plotting georeferenced data with cartopy
+ * Part 3: Introduction to icon-vis
+ * Part 4: Bonus exercises includint seaborn, trajectories and rotated pole
- * Part 4: Advanced exercises with plots contributed by the community.
+ * Part 5: Advanced exercises with plots contributed by the community

 ## What's New